Healthcare Reform - Busting in the 3 Biggest Obamacare Myths In the past few months , we've seen a lot of health care reform rules and ...

 Healthcare reform affects only the uninsured

-"I already have coverage, so I won't be affected by ObamaCare," or "I'm going to keep my grandfather's health insurance plan," and the last one - this one I can give them a little leeway,
+Let's look at the first myth about health care reform that only affects uninsured people.
+In a lot of the discussions I have with clients, there are many expressions they use: "I already have coverage, so I won't be affected by ObamaCare," or "I'm going to keep my grandfather's health insurance plan," and the last one - this one I can give them a little leeway,

-Because part of what they're saying is true - it's "I have group health insurance, so I won't be affected by health care reform."
 Well, the truth is, that healthcare reform will actually affect everyone.
 Starting in 2014, we will have a whole new range of health plans, and these plans have very rich benefits with a lot of additional features that the current plans do not offer today.
 So these new plans will be more expensive.
-Impact of health care reform on people with health insurance People who currently have health insurance will be transferred to these new plans sometime in 2014.

 So the insured will be directly affected by this because the health plans they have today will expire, and they will be assigned to the new Obamacare plan in 2014.